wieslawsoltes/Dock/docs/dock-model-controls.md

 true the splitter previews the drag and applies the size changes once the pointer is released.
 The splitter is highlighted while dragging.

+## ISplitViewDock

+`ISplitViewDock` models a dock with two regions: a collapsible pane and a main content area.
+It mirrors Avalonia's `SplitView` behavior and exposes properties such as `DisplayMode`, `PanePlacement`, `IsPaneOpen`, `OpenPaneLength`, and `CompactPaneLength`.
+Use `PaneDockable` for the pane content and `ContentDockable` for the main content area.

 ## IRootDock

 The root dock owns the entire layout including pinned tools and